What is a Compound Ankle Fracture?

 If you would like to learn more about Tibia and Fibula Fractures, this ARTICLE may help.

 What are Compound Ankle Fracture Treatments?

 Compound ankle fractures require a different treatment than closed (no break in the skin from a bone fragment) fractures.
 Due to the break in the skin, bacteria and other contaminants from the outside environment may cause an infection.
 For this reason, it is of the utmost importance to seek emergent medical treatment.

 - Since compound fractures pose an immediate threat of infection, cleansing of the wound and administering antibiotics are necessary steps to prevent further contamination of the tissues.

 - Following the tissues’ debridement, the patient will be placed in a splint until the surgical team determines that it is safe to proceed with the surgery.

 - If the wound is more complex than a puncture, and the tissue and bones are not yet ready for a permanent implant, an external fixator can be placed on the involved limb to heal wounds.

-- An external fixator is a frame that is attached outside of the limb to stabilize the bones.
-Once the wounds are healed, and the physician deems the patient ready for a permanent implant, the external fixator will be removed.
+- An external fixator is a frame that is on the outside of the limb to stabilize the bones.
+Once the wounds are healing and the physician deems the patient is ready for a permanent implant, the MD removes the external fixator

 - The primary surgical intervention often involves fixation with plates and screws to stabilize the fractures and allow the bones to heal in an anatomically correct position.